AdobeDocs/experience-platform.en/help/query-service/use-cases/retrieve-similar-records.md

 A = set 1
 B = set 2

 The Jaccard similarity between product sets A and B is 0.4.
 This indicates a moderate degree of similarity between the words used in the two documents.
 This similarity between the two sets defines the columns in the similarity join.
-These columns represent individual pieces of information, or characteristics, associated with the data stored in a table.
+These columns represent pieces of information, or characteristics associated with the data, that are stored in a table and used for performing the similarity computations.

 ### Pairwise Jaccard Computation with String Similarity {#pairwise-similarity}